 Geography is a lively department that aims to imbue students with a sense of awe and wonder about the world, from a global scale right down to the local scale.
 Through the use of contemporary case studies, students learn about a wide range of places and processes.
-Fieldtrips are an integral part of the curriculum, with trips to Porlock Bay, Exmoor, Bristol, Bath, Southampton and the local area featuring each year.
+Fieldtrips are an integral part of the curriculum, with trips to Porlock Bay, Exmoor, Bath, Salisbury and the local area featuring each year.

 At key stage 3, all pupils follow our own devised schemes of work.
 These have been redesigned recently to give greater coverage of more contemporary topics such as climate change, globalisation, the role of China in the 21st Century as well as energy security.